 What Can I Do with an Emily Griffith Nurse Assisting Certificate?

-Graduates from Emily Griffith’s Nurse Assisting program go on to work as CNAs at:
+Graduates use their certificate to work as CNAs at:

 - Nursing Homes